Galicjan/ExemplaryProject3/README.md

 # ExemplaryProject 3  (Title of the project)
 # Authors
-- Author 1
+- Jan Kowalczyk
-- Author 2
+- Piotr Słowik
 # Description of the project
 Text here...
 # Science and tech used